91304

 See Della Corte, M., 1965.
 Case ed Abitanti di Pompei.
 Napoli: Fausto Fiorentino. (p.335)

-According to Garcia y Garcia, this was discovered in 1913, but sadly soon lost.
-He also quotes the last latin word as “l(e)vis”, and in note 28, states that the interpretation has been strongly disputed (with references).
-His translation of the latin is –
+He also quoted the last Latin word as “l(e)vis”, and in note 28, stated that the interpretation had been strongly disputed (with references).

 “Nothing can last forever: the sun, when its course is complete, hides itself behind the sea; the moon, once full, now wanes.

-Thus, love’s wounds shall heal and fresh breezes will blow once more”
+Thus, love’s wounds shall heal, and fresh breezes will blow once more”

 See Garcia y Garcia, L., 2005.
 Pupils, Teachers and Schools in Pompeii.
 Roma: Bardi editore. (p.155)